-This file has to be sent to Additive Manufacturing machine or 3D Printing Machine to produce a 3D object in the form of fine layers.
+This file has to be sent to an Additive Manufacturing machine or 3D Printing Machine to produce a 3D object in the form of fine layers.

-The 3D Printing Machine understands the data in the(.STL) file created in CAD software by CAD Engineer and process accordingly in the form of smooth and Fine layers of plastic to create precise geometry shapes.
+The 3D Printing Machine understands the data in the(.STL) file created in CAD software by CAD Engineer and processes accordingly in the form of smooth and Fine layers of plastic to create precise geometry shapes.

 They are a variety of materials used in the Additive Manufacturing machine to create 3D objects and some of them are as follows.

 One of the most popular materials used in Additive Manufacturing machines is Thermoplastics.